Xiangji Temple (Shaanxi): Shanmen

 Under the eaves is a plaque with the Chinese characters "Xiangji Temple" written by the former Venerable Master of the Buddhist Association of China Zhao Puchu.

 Mahavira Hall

 The Mahavira Hall is the main hall in the temple.
-The statue of Maitreya is enshrined in the center.
+The statue of the bodhisattva Mi Le is enshrined in the center.
 On both sides of the hall there are two stone lamps.

 Dharma Hall

-In the middle of the hall placed the statue of Sakyamuni, with Ananda and Kassapa Buddha on the left and right sides.
+In the middle of the hall placed the statue of Shijiamouni Buddha, with Ananda and Kassapa Buddha on the left and right sides.

 Pagoda of Shandao

 The pagoda was built in 681 during the early Tang dynasty (618–907).
 The 33 m pagoda has the brick structure with eleven stories and four sides.
 Curved bars and cornices are set on each story, which are magnificent and become the symbol of Xiangji Temple.

 Cultural relics

 The Tang dynasty (618–907) reliefs of Four Heavenly Kings was lost to the United States in 1920 and is now in the Museum of Fine Arts, Boston.